 The Writing Center

 Effective written communication is essential throughout an individual’s education and career.
 With this in mind, the Writing Center’s purpose is to support students’ development as writers by helping them develop their writing strengths and overcome their writing challenges.
 The staff views writing as a process and is prepared to assist students at all stages of that process.
-The Writing Center’s peer writing consultants and professional staff help students with writing assignments for all courses, offering assistance in both personalized and workshop settings.
+The Writing Center’s peer writing consultants and professional writing specialists help students with writing assignments for all courses, offering assistance in both personalized and workshop settings.
 They work collaboratively with students, providing advice and comments to help address students’ writing concerns.

 Academic Services for Student-Athletes

-The Academic Center for Excellence, in partnership with the Department of Athletics, provides tailored assistance for the unique needs of student-athletes.
+The Academic Center for Excellence, in partnership with Undergraduate Advising and the Department of Athletics, provides tailored assistance for the unique needs of student-athletes.
 Students in our Division I athletic programs have challenging schedules and often need additional help finding a balance between the demands of athletics and academics.
 ACE provides these students support with general study skills, time management and overall organization.
-Student-Athlete study hall requirements can be fulfilled using any of ACE’s services, including tutoring, the writing center, learning specialist appointments, attendance at workshops, and time spent in the student-athlete quiet study hall as well as the student-athlete goal-based study hall.
+Student-Athlete study hall requirements can be fulfilled using any of ACE’s services, including tutoring, the Writing Center, learning specialist appointments, attendance at workshops, and time spent in the student-athlete quiet study hall as well as the student-athlete goal-based study hall.
 In goal-based study hall, student-athletes can work with peer tutors and writing consultants to establish goals for their studies, to get academic support in achieving these goals, and to assess and improve their study habits.

 Academic Services for International Students and English Language Learners